 Some of the biggest impact Springer has on the Astros doesn’t come while at the plate or while he’s patrolling center field, though.
 According to the team’s manager, there is something about Springers attitude that is infectious for the rest of his teammates.

 “His teammates revere him, and I think that’s the biggest compliment you can get — when your teammates care as much as they do about him,” Astros manager A.J.
-Hinch said.
+Hinch said in and MLB.com profile written by Richard Justice.
 “You have a little bit better day when your path crosses with him… There’s an everyday component of George that when you’re around him, you’re a little bit happier, a little bit brighter.”

 This is not a surprise when you consider Springer is a Musketeer athlete, one who enjoys being part of a team, they are seen as very down-to-earth by their teammates, while being very loyal and true to themselves and others.